RabaxVIII/CrawlerWebDriver/README.md

 # CrawlerWebDriver

-Crawler application made for a special site
+Crawler Java Maven application made for a special site
 --------------------------------
 -Examining the advertisements on the site as many as the number of pages given, -Then keeping the requested information of these sites,